-Dean Meyertholen chairs the Georgetown Pre-Medical/Pre-Dental Recommendation Committee.
-The committee also includes Dean Canlas, several faculty from the College, as well as one faculty member each from the NHS and Medical School.
+The Georgetown Pre-Medical/Pre-Dental Recommendation Committee includes advising deans and several faculty from the College, as well as one faculty member each from the NHS and Medical School.
 Students preparing to enter medical or dental school request the committee recommendation at the end of the spring semester in their junior or senior year.

 The College has an Early Assurance Program agreement with Georgetown Medical School whereby a select number of pre-medical students, at the end of their sophomore year, may be assured of admission to the Medical School upon satisfactory completion of their junior and senior years.
 The program is designed to encourage exceptional students to undertake ambitious programs with a degree of security about eventual admission to medical school.
 Georgetown University Medical School will exempt these students from the MCAT requirement.

 Degrees are conferred three times a year: in May, August, and December.
 Seniors are prompted by the Dean's Office to file an application for the degree by the Dean’s Office; failure to do so in a timely fashion may delay the conferral of the degree.